 A confirmation that ACET is a self-assessment and InTREx-CU does not replace it.

 When describing the change from ACET to InTREx-CU, instead of stating the NCUA has "transitioned its priority," the 2021 version reads, "reprioritized away from."
-This is an important clarification as the inital wording of "transition" raised a lot of questions about if InTREx-CU was a wholesale replacement for ACET.
+This is an important clarification as the initial wording of "transition" raised a lot of questions about if InTREx-CU was a wholesale replacement for ACET.
 The 2021 version also states, "ACET will become a self-assessment resource for credit unions, supported by the NCUA."
 This is further clarification the ACET will remain in-use as a self-assessment.

 Less emphasis on an industry standard mapping.